 As stated by the CDC, “because Zika infection during pregnancy can cause severe birth defects, pregnant women should not travel to the areas below.
 Partners of pregnant women and couples considering pregnancy should know the risks to pregnancy and take prevention steps.
 All travelers should strictly follow steps to prevent mosquito bites and prevent sexual transmission during and after the trip.”

-Looking at a map, it looks like there is no countries risk free in the Caribbean.
-But rest assure: there’s still some safe paradise islands in the Caribbean Sea and Region.
+Looking at a map, it looks like there are no countries risk-free in the Caribbean.
+But rest assured: there’s still some safe paradise islands in the Caribbean Sea and Region.

-Discover the last Zika free Caribbean islands and destinations!
+Discover the last Zika free Caribbean islands and destinations, and don’t forget to download the infographic at the end of this article!

 Zika Free Caribbean Islands and Destinations